 The Bungalow is centrally-heated and equipped to a high standard.
-The large dual aspect lounge/diner has comfortable furniture and large patio windows which lead to the garden, where there is a patio, lawn and garden furniture.
+The large dual aspect lounge/diner has comfortable furniture and large patio windows which lead to the garden, where there is a patio, lawn and garden furniture for guests to enjoy.
 There is a flat screen television with DVD player, iPod docking station and free wireless internet access.
 The kitchen is newly-fitted and well-equipped with the usual modern appliances to make self-catering an easy and pleasurable experience.
 The large bedroom is dual aspect and has views over the garden.
 It has fitted wardrobes and a comfortable metal-framed, antique style double bed.
 There is a bright, fresh, newly-fitted bathroom with bath, shower over the bath, washbasin and a separate WC.
-There is parking on the driveway.
+And there is very convenient parking on the driveway.
 Overall, it is light and airy, and an ideal place to base yourself to explore the beautiful West Country.

 Marksbury is a village 5 miles from the outskirts of Bath and 4 miles from Keynsham, situated on the A39 where it meets the A368.
 It has an interesting church, believed to be late 12th century in origin.
 It is only a 10-15 minute drive to the centre of Bath, and there are nearby Park & Ride bus services to Bath and Bristol.
 There are several pubs a short drive away, serving great food and a convenient small supermarket and petrol station a couple of minutes' drive away.
 Facilities for golf, swimming, fishing, spa days, paintballing, quadbiking and horseriding are all nearby, plus the considerable shopping and cultural opportunities Bath and Bristol offer.